 And when it comes to creativity, this idea of being two-faced is good.

-And this is something I can get on board with as we head into a new year, and it’s a way of thinking that you can deliberately adopt if you’re looking for fresh ideas.
+This is something I can get on board with as we head into a new year.
+And it’s a way of thinking that you can deliberately adopt if you’re looking for fresh ideas.

 Or, when you have a number of options you’ve narrowed down, choose one and deliberately find an opposing point of view to your position.
 See what this does to your idea.